Gender and Disarmament Hub

 Areas for action

-Ideas for multilateral fora chairs and practitioners on how to address the gender dimensions of international security affairs
+Guidance for multilateral chairs and practitioners to integrate equality considerations into international security discussions

 • Adopt agenda item(s) that examine gender perspectives